Bogdanp/dramatiq/docs/source/reference.rst

 Rate Limiters
 -------------

-Rate limiters can be used to determine whether or not an operation should run at the current time.
+Rate limiters can be used to determine whether or not an operation can be run at the current time across many processes and machines by using a shared storage backend.

 Backends
 ^^^^^^^^